 Christian moms have a high and noble calling.
 To train up our children in the nurture and admonition of the Lord is no small task.
 Fortunately, we’re also equipped for the task by a gracious God who has given us His precious Word.
 I hope these resources encourage you as you seek to center your heart and home in His Word!

 Here at Club31Women, we recognize that not everyone has the same taste or point of view on books, music, or movies, but we offer these short reviews for your consideration.
 Our hope is that you will find something new and wonderful on this list of recommended resources!

 ~ Lisa Jacobson, Club31Women

-Rachel O’Neill is the wife of Niall and mom to three littles- two girls and a boy.
-They are recent transplants to Kansas City.
-Rachel loves good books, coffee with just cream, and chocolate.
-She’s thankful that God’s grace covers her sins, and that His sovereignty gives compelling purpose to all of life.
-When she’s not hunting down sippy cups, reading stories aloud, kissing boo boos, or trying to keep her attitude under the influence of the Holy Spirit, she blogs at The Purposeful Wife.
+Rachel O’Neill is the wife of Niall and mom to three girls and a boy.
+She loves good books, coffee with just cream, and chocolate.
+She’s thankful that God’s grace covers her sins and that His sovereignty gives compelling purpose to all of life.
+When she’s not hunting down sippy cups, reading aloud, or trying to keep her attitude under the influence of the Holy Spirit, she blogs at The House O’Neill.